Ian-Blanshard/MP4-Coffee-Shop/TESTING.md

 #### JavaScript validation <a name="javascript-validation"></a>

-My JavaScript passed valiation, it had one undefined variable but this was Stripe which would be made available from the stripe cdn, which was contained in a html script, which isn't loaded because i was just copying the js code.
+My JavaScript passed validation, it had one undefined variable, but this was Stripe which would be made available from the stripe cdn, which was contained in a HTML script, which isn't loaded because i was just copying the JS code.

 ![JavaScript validation pass](/static/images/js_validation.jpg)